How to choose the right Salesforce implementation partner

-Automation and analytics push growth forward, but Salesforce isn’t plug-and-play.
+Automation and analytics push growth forward, but Salesforce is not plug-and-play.

 Most teams know how to use a CRM, not build one.

-If you’ve outgrown the scrappy setup, you’re probably already feeling it thanks to subpar data quality, misaligned reports, etc.
+If you have outgrown the scrappy setup, you are probably already feeling it thanks to subpar data quality, misaligned reports, and broken workflows.

-Salesforce can fix the mess, but it won’t fix itself.
+Salesforce can fix the mess, but it will not fix itself.

 An implementation partner can step in and do it for you.